btnguyenPersonal/classnotesS2021/coms417/417notes1.md

 ## Early testing Design
 **Mistakes in requirements and high-level design are costly**
-- often found months or years after they are created
+- Often found months or years after they are created
 - May be dispersed throughout multiple versions

 #### Test requirements